BrightcoveOS/android-player-samples/README.md

 * [FreeWheel Widevine Modular Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/FreeWheelWidevineModularSampleApp): This app shows how to use the Brightcove ExoPlayer with FreeWheel ads and Widevine Modular content.

-Note that in order to enable the FreeWheel sample apps, you must independently obtain the non-free FreeWheel **AdManager.jar** library archive and install it into the directory **libs/** which is typically located at the root of your /home/ directory.
-The Brightcove Native SDK for Android and the FreeWheel sample apps require the FreeWheel AdManager library version 6.23.0.
+Note that in order to enable the FreeWheel sample apps, you must independently obtain the non-free FreeWheel **AdManager.aar** library archive and install it into the directory **libs/** which is typically located at the root of your /home/ directory.
+The Brightcove Native SDK for Android and the FreeWheel sample apps require the FreeWheel AdManager library version 6.28.0.
 Please note that Brightcove does not distribute the FreeWheel libraries.
 Contact [FreeWheel](http://freewheel.tv/about/#contact-us) directly for more information on how to obtain their products.

 * [Basic OnceUx Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/BasicOnceUxSampleApp): This app shows how to configure an app to use the Brightcove Native Player for Android OnceUx Plugin to play a video.